mbedsyst/W25Nxx_Flash_Library/README.md

+# W25N01GV NAND Flash Memory Library
-A CMSIS based Library for Reading, Writing and Erasing the Winbond W256Q64FV SPI Flash Memory using an STM32F401 Nucleo Development Board.
-Used SPI2 with Software Slave Management.
+A CMSIS-based library for Reading, Writing, and Erasing the Winbond W25N01GV SPI NAND Flash memory, designed for use with the STM32F401 Nucleo development board.